Run to Save Takayna ultramarathon

 The first 65K Takayna ultramarathon and Takayna 22K was held on April 5th 2019.
 These runs traversed grass plains, amazing sands tracks along rugged wild coastlines and bush tracks.

-Race registration for 2020 probably opens on 16 December at 9am and is strictly limited to the first 120 runners (to be confirmed).
+Race registration for 2020 is open and is strictly limited to the first 150 runners.

 The Bob Brown Foundation is all about action with a vision to protect Australia’s wild and scenic natural places of ecological and global significance.
 The first place on their radar was the stunning Tarkine in a remote part of North West Tasmania.